Clubs & Groups

 Who should come out to Namban Rengo?

-What is Namban Rengo looking forward to this summer (or if you prefer, the year)?
+What is Namban Rengo looking forward to this year?

 There are very few races in Japan in the summer, so it’s a time for training and sweating to get in shape for the fall races.
 (Except for our 15-20 triathletes, who do have summer races.)
 Most races in Japan require entry far in advance, so many members are already planning their schedule and entering fall races, mainly 10Ks, half marathons and marathons.